Graphory logo

 One organization equals one named graph.
 Graphs are isolated at the database level, not just filtered at query time.
 API keys are scoped per org with the gs_ak_ prefix, and MCP sessions resolve to a single org through the Graph API.

 Users can belong to multiple orgs and switch contexts freely.
-Inside an org, all members currently share full access to the graph.
-Role-based access is on the roadmap and is deferred for the MVP.
+Each org currently has a single owner with full access to its graph.

 BYOC AI (bring your own client)